-The button at the top of my iPhone 4S, commonly known as the lock button, power button or sleep button, is broken.
+The button at the top of my iPhone 4S, commonly known as the lock button, power button, sleep button or off button, is broken.
 It doesn't click at all.
 This can be really, really annoying because you can't turn off the iPhone, you can't take a screenshot, and, most frustratingly, you can't put your iPhone to sleep.

 It's clear that this is a common problem, and Apple has even been taken to court over it.
 Two iPhone owners in the US attempted to sue Apple over the problem, which they say is caused by a faulty design.